ryxavyer/slapjack/README.md

-# offers
+# slapjack using Deck of Cards API (https://deckofcardsapi.com/)
-Automatically filters emails from a gmail account for hiring process keywords allowing you to keep track of the status of your job applications with ease.
+Play slapjack with your friends